- Family and Parenting»

-Whistlefritz “On Va Jouer” is their newest release.
-The DVD is a very success way to learn French for preschoolers.
+Whistlefritz “On Va Jouer” DVD is a successful way to learn French for preschoolers.
 It is entirely in French, "Oh mon dieu!”

 My daughter was just under two when a pretty Italian lady spoke to my daughter in her native language and told me that my daughter understood her.
 I was surprised by this because my daughter is clearly American, and both her parents, my husband and I, speak only English.
 This raised a question in my mind.
 Can infants or toddlers easily understand foreign languages because they are not grooved into their native language yet?

 Whistlefritz, Allons Danser! believes so.
 The company’s recent DVD, “French for Kids: On Va Jouer, Let’s Play” was fun to watch, but could not tell what they were talking about because it was all in French.
 My daughter loves French because she is a ballerina, so learning French fluently is her goal, and she is doing great with her French classes.
 She plans to go to Quebec, Canada in the Spring.